rajeshg/humsub-website/src/pages/discover-india-series.md

 not just two individuals.
 Join us for a fascinating journey into the heart of an Indian wedding set in a traditional “mandap” or focal area of the festivities.

 Presenter: Nikhat Khan and team
-July 24, Thursday, 6:30 pm to 8:30 pm, Page Walker Art &History Center
+July 24, Thursday, 6:30 pm to 8:30 pm, Page Walker Art & History Center

 ## India: Unity in Diversity
 A county of multiple faiths (officially 6) and languages (officially 22) , “unity in diversity”